 What is local housing allowance?

-Local housing allowance (LHA) is used to work out Housing Benefit for tenants who rent from a private landlord.
+Local housing allowance (LHA) is used to work out Housing Benefits for tenants who rent from a private landlord.

 LHA rates are set by the Valuation Office Agency (VOA) at the start of each financial year.
 The rate is based on the number of bedrooms you and your household need and the rent charged for similar-sized properties in the area.